MaxwellGarceau/plagiarism-checker/README.md

 #### Error Handling
 The goal here is to handle our own user errors (no API key, invalid search text, etc) while also handling error responses such as invalid/expired auth token, empty response, etc from the API we're requesting data from.

+##### BE
+The BE has a series of checks to ensure that all possible scenarios are handled and returned in a consistent format to the FE.
+The Resource class is enforcing consistent response formatting in all responses.

+On the FE, TypeScript is checking to ensure that all responses from the BE are routed to the correct places and that data inconsistency will cause problems.

 #### Ideas for next steps
 - Create a response class for ensuring consistency in delivering responses to the FE